-There were no Master Plan Land Use Map corrections identified in 2016.
+There are no further Land Use Map corrections identified by City staff for 2019.
 Past Land Use Map corrections have mostly been related to the transfer of ownership of properties into City ownership, usually through open space purchases.
 The Carson City Open Space Program is generally shifting focus from the purchase of property to the maintenance of the properties that the City has already acquired, though the Open Space Division continues to monitor opportunities for the purchase of desired open space properties.